Delegation and use of staff:

 I am not ‘fear free’ certified which I consider a marketing ploy.
 But, I adopted my own techniques for handling patients with as little restraint as needed decades ago and I believe the marketing ploy developed from the same.
 If requested I am willing to become certified at your cost.

 I reserve the right to not work with any animal that I deem is too dangerous – Safety First.
 With owner acceptance and acceptable restraint items and techniques, I will work with behaviorally challenged dogs or cats.
 If an owner cannot apply a muzzle to a dog and I think one needs to be on, I will not continue with service for them for everyone’s safety.
-I will readily prescribe trazodone and/or gabapentin for the patient to make future visits easier for all.
+I will readily prescribe medications typically used for a ‘chill’ protocol’ for patient to make future visits easier for all.
 Cats can similarly be rescheduled and sent with gabapentin or can be sedated for handling.

 I prefer to use or offer 3 year vaccines where appropriate.
 If your policy is for yearly vaccinations for viral diseases, please have staff prepared to answer clients questions about that as I will have a hard time supporting that if products are warranted for 3 years by the manufacturer.